-Net cash used for investing activities of \$2.7 million for the first six months of 2007 was comparable to \$2.7 million in the first six months of 2006.
+Net cash used for investing activities for the first nine months of 2007 was \$4.2 million compared to \$3.7 million for the first nine months of 2006.
+The increase is primarily due to the purchase of additional tooling equipment in 2007, which is required to support our current and future growth.

-In order to accommodate the growth of our company, we plan to renovate and expand our corporate headquarters during 2007.
-Costs of this renovation are estimated to be approximately \$1.0 million and will be financed through our current operations as well as a \$0.4 million tenant improvement allowance.
-In addition, we plan to make a significant investment to upgrade our information system, which we expect to cost approximately \$1.0 million.
-The information system upgrade commenced in the second quarter of 2007 and we expect it to be completed in 2008.
+In order to accommodate the growth of our company, we are currently renovating and expanding our corporate headquarters.
+The renovation and expansion are expected to be completed during the first quarter of 2008.
+The total cost of this renovation is estimated to be approximately \$1.0 million and will be financed by our cash flow from operations as well as a \$0.4 million tenant improvement allowance.
+In addition, we plan to make a significant investment to upgrade our information systems, which we expect to cost approximately \$1.0 million.
+The upgrade of our information systems commenced in the second quarter of 2007 and we expect it to be completed in 2008.

-Net cash provided by financing activities for the first six months of 2007 was \$6.7 million as compared to cash provided by financing activities of \$2.9 million for the first six months of 2006.
-The increase in cash provided by financing activities was due to an increase in the proceeds from stock options exercised in the first six months of 2007 compared to the first six months of 2007.
+Net cash provided by financing activities for the first nine months of 2007 was \$1.9 million as compared to cash provided by financing activities of \$3.1 million for the first nine months of 2006.
+The decrease in cash provided by financing activities was primarily due to an increase in stock repurchases in 2007 compared to 2006.
+We purchased 321,300 shares of our common stock during the nine months ended September 30, 2007 for \$9.4 million compared to 32,326 shares purchased during the first nine months of 2006 for \$0.6 million.

 We hold repurchased shares as treasury stock and they are available for reissue.
 Presently, except for using a small number of these treasury shares to compensate our outside board members, we have no plans to distribute these shares.
 However, we may change these plans, if necessary, to fulfill our on-going business objectives.
 Under our amended Credit Facility with Comerica Bank, we have authority to acquire up to an additional 2.0 million shares of our common stock in the open market.
-We purchased 71,300 shares of our common stock during the six months ended June 30, 2007 for \$2.4 million.
-As of June 30, 2007, 1,832,100 shares were available for purchase under the Credit Facility.
+As of September 30, 2007, 1,582,100 shares were available for purchase under the Credit Facility.
 During the remainder of 2007 we may continue to purchase shares of our common stock if we believe conditions are favorable or to manage the dilutive effect of stock option exercises.